antoine77340/Youtube-8M-WILLOW/README.md

 are only some very similar variant (of hyper-parameter) of these seven main models.

 Please note that because of the time constraint, we did not have time to try to run the code from scratch.
 It might be possible, but rather unlikely, that something is not working properly.
-If so please contact me.
+If so please create an issue on github.

 ## Training the single models

 Each of the following command lines train a single model.
 They are scheduled to stop training at the good time.

 Our model were trained on all the training set and almost all the validation set.
-We only discarded 21k videos for a smaller validatin set.
+We only discarded 21k videos to build a smaller validation set.
 This validation set (used in the arXiv paper) is composed of all the tensorflow record file of the form: 'validatea*.tfrecord'.
 We will however, train the models on all both training and validation set as it was allowed in the kaggle competition.
 It should not make any huge difference.